 - Add the vegetables and rice: Adjust heat under skillet to medium-high heat.
 Add in the remaining ½ tablespoon of oil.
 Add in onions and season with salt and pepper.
 Sauté until translucent, about 3-4 minutes.
 Add in garlic and rice, and cook for 1 minute, stirring to coat.

-- For a hot salsa, keep the seeds and ribs in the jalapeno.
+- Spice Level of Salsa: For a spicy hot salsa, keep the seeds and ribs in the jalapeno.
 For a medium salsa, partially remove seeds and ribs.
 For a mild salsa, remove all seeds and ribs.

 - If the liquid is not all the way absorbed when done cooking in step 5, remove the lid and continue to cook until liquid evaporates.
 If the chicken is done, remove it to a serving plate while you continue to cook the rice!

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
 If you want to republish this recipe please do not list instructions, instead link directly back to this post.